 House prices may change in the long-term

-The house you’re saving for in 2023 probably won’t cost the same in 2033.
-Between October 2012 and October 2022, on average house prices rose by 59.34%.
-So let's imagine there's a similar rise in the next 10 years from October 2022, then you're looking at an average house price of £429,297.
-It’s frustrating, but if the price of the place you’ve set heart on goes up, the amount of the deposit required for a mortgage would be likely to go up too.
+The house you’re saving for in 2024 probably won’t cost the same in 2034.
+Even though some house prices have started to fall in recent months, between December 2013 and December 2023, on average house prices rose by almost 60%.
+So, let's imagine there's a similar rise in the next 10 years from December 2023, then you're looking at an average house price of roughly £455,221.
+It’s frustrating, but if the price of the place you’ve set your heart on goes up, the amount of the deposit required for a mortgage would be likely to go up too.

 Save hard